cpruvost/okeautomation/README.md

-# Terraform Automation on Oracle Cloud with OCI Stack Resource Managar: Create an OKE with Managed nodes in a VCN where you can choose IP cidr Blocks
+# Terraform Automation on Oracle Cloud with OCI Stack Resource Manager: Create an OKE with Managed nodes in a VCN where you can choose IP cidr Blocks

 This project has been designed to run with OCI Stack Resource Manager.